-From 7:45 a.m. on May 20, 2010, during the set up of the fireworks and until the start of the fireworks displays, the temporary safety zone applies to the navigable waters around the fireworks sites within a radius of 100 feet.
-From 9 p.m. until 9:30 p.m., the area to which the temporary safety zone applies will increase in size to encompass the navigable waters around the fireworks launch site within a radius of 1,000 feet.
-The fireworks launch site will be located at 37°42'21.20'' N, 122°23'3.46'' W.
+The fireworks launch site will be located in position 37°57'14.71'' N., 121°17'40.17'' W. (NAD 83).
+From 9:15 p.m. to 9:30 p.m., and from 9:45 p.m. to 10:00 p.m., the temporary safety zone applies to the navigable waters around the fireworks launch site within a radius of 100 feet.
+From 9:30 p.m. until 9:45 p.m., the safety zone will increase in size to encompass the navigable waters around the fireworks launch site within a radius of 1,000 feet.

-The effect of the temporary safety zones will be to restrict navigation in the vicinity of the fireworks sites while the fireworks are set up, and until the conclusion of the scheduled displays.
+The effect of the temporary safety zone will be to restrict navigation in the vicinity of the fireworks site while the fireworks are set up, and until the conclusion of the scheduled display.
 Except for persons or vessels authorized by the Coast Guard Patrol Commander, no person or vessel may enter or remain in the restricted area.
-These regulations are needed to keep spectators and vessels a safe distance away from the fireworks barges to ensure the safety of participants, spectators, and transiting vessels.
+These regulations are needed to keep spectators and vessels a safe distance away from the fireworks barge to ensure the safety of participants, spectators, and transiting vessels.